gbauza3destinee/gbauza3destinee/README.md

 💬Fun Facts {
 -  My favorite sport is Brazilian Jiu Jitsu.
 Growing up, I trained with the NYC Renzo Gracie Jiu Jitsu group and it just clicked.
 It taught me discipline, and an invaluable lesson: To win, it doesn't matter how big/loud/bulky you are, it's always about how smart, strategic and quick you are in landing your move!
 Commit completely!
-- I love spotify playlists, and routinely every month I curate a themed playlist, to match whatever season I feel I am in.
+- Every month, I curate a new themed playlist to match whatever season I feel I am in.
-It helps me set the tone for what phase I am in.
-And it is often used as a dj set for any friend get togethers.
-I tend to be the designated dj.😝
+I find it helps me feel motivated and sets the tone of whatever phase/goal I am striving to move through.
+This is why, in my friend groups I tend to be the designated-dj at any function!😝
 - Why'd I choose this industry?
-I see an opportunity here for more diverse voices (specifically QTPOC) to be able to use their lived experiences and wisdom from life, to provide new age frameworks to leverage tech as a crisis averter, reducer of income/racial/quality-of-life worldwide!
+I see an opportunity here for more diverse voices (specifically QTPOC) to be able to use their lived experiences and wisdom from life, to weigh into this new age of tech and emerging frameworks.
+I do believe we can leverage tech as a resolver of many human caused ecological and social crises.
 }